priyankashah3107/100DaysLeetCodeChallenge/README.md

 ## Day 55.
 1376.
 Time Needed to Inform All Employees
 ## Day 56.
 547. Number of Provinces
 ## Day 57.
 1232.
 Check If It Is a Straight Line.
 ## Day 58.
 1502.
-Can Make Arithmetic Progression From Sequence
+Can Make Arithmetic Progression From Sequence.
+# Day 59.
+1351.
+Count Negative Numbers in a Sorted Matrix